mendix/docs/content/ats/refguide/rg-version-2/installation.md

 ### 3.1 Operating System

-See [official documentation](https://world.mendix.com/display/refguide6/System+Requirements), section Server/Operating system.
+For details on the operating system, see the [Operating System](/refguide6/system-requirements#operatingsystem) section in *System Requirements*.
 ATS itself has no requirements regarding the operating system.

 ### 3.2 Java

-See [official documentation](https://world.mendix.com/display/refguide6/System+Requirements), section Server/Java.
-ATS itself has no requirements regarding Java.
+For details on Java, see the [Java](/refguide6/system-requirements#java) section in *System Requirements*.
+ATS itself has no requirements regarding the Java.

 ### 3.3 Mendix Business Server

-ATS requires Mendix business server, version 6.10.10.
+ATS requires Mendix Business Server, version 6.10.10.

 ### 3.4 Database